ui4x/ui4html/docsrc/01 - readme.md

 Simple math is available, including `min` and `max`. `gap` is by default 8 (px).
 In the example it is used to make sure there is only 1 pixel between A and B, no matter what the gap has been set to.

+> You can change the standard gap of 8 px in these ways:
+> - Adding some modifiers, like in the example above
+> - With a `gap` attribute that sets the default for all the child elements
+> - Setting a global value, e.g. to 4 px with `<script>globalGap(4)</script>`

 #### "Just put it in the center"